idaks/Games-and-Argumentation/README.md

 After setting up the codespace environment:

-1. Type `jupyter Lab` in the Terminal of the VScode online version.
+1. Type `jupyter lab` in the Terminal of the VScode online version.

    > **Notice:** Sometimes, due to codespace limitations, the terminal may go blank.
 Simply refreshing your browser should solve the problem.